fredlavic/Customizable-DataFrame-Plotter-in-Python/README.md

 ![Example 5](example_graphs/example5.png)

 To plot a stacked grouped graph, multiple scenarios are needed to compare over multiple years for multiple data.
 The DataFrames for this example are the same as from **Plotting a three variables line, area, or bar graph** with slightly different values to simulate different scenarios.

+To plot these DataFrames, `functions.stacked_bar_graph` can be used:

 ~~~py
 data1 = {